|

 Mike Jones is a man who has proudly served our

 country and has the best interest of the citizens at heart.
-He will work
+He has already

 Government should tax only to the extent necessary